scott-r-lindsey/todo/README.md

 This is just Scott learning Laravel, with React as a front end.

 # Requirements
+ - docker
- - Docker
+ - docker-compose
  - PHP (Any recent PHP version)
- - Composer
+ - composer
- - Yarn
+ - yarn

 # Installation